LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.tester.script": "/usr/local/bin/logtalk_tester"
     "logtalk.tester.arguments": [ ]

 Automation script for running tests and its arguments.
-The arguments **must** included at least the Prolog backend.
+The arguments **must** included at least the `-p` option specifying the Prolog backend.
 For example, assuming a POSIX system (e.g. macOS, Linux, or BSD) and using SWI-Prolog as the backend:

     "logtalk.tester.script": "/usr/local/bin/logtalk_tester"
     "logtalk.tester.arguments": [ "-p", "swi" ]